 1. Help for Entrepreneurs and Temporarily Unemployed Borrowers

+SoFi loans don’t have origination fees.
+That’s great news for cash-strapped borrowers.
 Other private student loan consolidation services, such as NextStudent and Student Loan Network, may charge origination fees of up to 5%.
-Mortgage origination fees are common among traditional lenders like Wells Fargo ($50 to $900, depending on the borrower’s credit).
-Other peer-to-peer lending services, such as Lending Club, may charge far higher origination fees (up to 5%) on personal loans.
+And mortgage origination fees are common among traditional lenders like Wells Fargo.
+Other personal loan providers, such as Lending Club, may charge far higher origination fees (up to 5%, in some cases) on personal loans.

 3. Attractive Fixed Rates for Qualified Borrowers